pa-nik/SP25-IXD-256/assignment05/README.md

 * item 2
 * etc.

-Include at least one image showing your hardware wiring in detail.
+Include image(s) showing your hardware wiring in detail.
 This could be several close-ups photos with the goal of showing the wiring connections are made between the ATOM board and each hardware component.

 ### Schematic or Wiring Diagram